 This post was written by the incredible Gina Horkey, from Horkey Handbook.
-Gina makes some serious money as a V.A. (have you seen her five-figure a MONTH income reports?!) and has some awesome insight in the life of a Virtual Assistant.
+Gina makes some serious money as a V.A. (and now teaches people how to become Pinterest Virtual Assistants so they can earn money too!) and has some awesome insight in the life of a Virtual Assistant.
 Take it away, Gina!

 One of the reasons that many of us want to leave work behind and work for ourselves is control.